 How is the programme structured?

-Please specify the full time and part time programme diets (if applicable).
+Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.